 How to Watch CNBC Without Cable: At a Glance

 In the sections below you’ll find out about all of the streaming services you can use to watch CNBC without cable.
 The good news is that you have plenty of options.
 Before you get into all of them, here’s a little about two of the services we tend to recommend for picking up a CNBC live stream without cable.
 After you learn about fuboTV and Hulu Live, you’ll find out more about each available service that will allow you to stream CNBC without cable.

 fuboTV (free trial) offers anywhere from 100+ channels to almost double that if you add add-on channels to your lineup.
 Over 30 sports channels are included in this package.
 You’ll also have news channels like CNBC, CNN, FOX News, MSNBC, and others.
 There are also general entertainment channels, networks for the kids, and much more.
-Plans start at $55 per month, but you can get the first month for $45.
+Plans start at $55 per month.
 You’ll have the ability to stream CNBC on Roku, Apple TV, Chromecast, mobile devices, and other devices.